bjornharrtell/jsts/README.md

 for processing geometry conforming to the Simple Features Specification for SQL published by the Open Geospatial Consortium.
 JSTS Topology Suite is also a JavaScript port of the well established Java library [JTS Topology Suite](http://tsusiatsoftware.net/jts/main.html) with OpenLayers compatibility.
-The core geometry classes extended from OpenLayers.Geometry with API as close as possible to the corresponding JTS Topology Suite geometry classes.
+The core geometry classes are extended from OpenLayers.Geometry with API as close as possible to the corresponding JTS Topology Suite geometry classes.

 [SWECO Position AB](http://en.sweco.se/en/enswecose/Expertise-/Geographical-IT) (my current employer) has gratiously